ElizabethNW/PowerCamp_MS1/README.md

 -   My Mentor Simen Daehlin for helpful feedback and guidance at all stages of the project and patience with me.
 -   Code Institute Templates & Slack Community for being invaluable knowledge base.
 -   W3C Schools for great HTML and CSS learning resources.
-- Youtube
+- Youtube for many videos and tutorials to complement learning
+- Replit as my first goto as it is beginner friendly

 ## Disclaimer
--   <b>PowerCamp- Youth Camp Website is initially created for educational purpose only.
+-   <b>PowerCamp Website is initially created for educational purpose only.
 However, the Power of Self Ministries exist as an affirmation group and I am the only other Minister with the group.</b>